 Every shipping service has this option available in one place or the other on the website.
 However, the process is usually the same.

 How Do I Contact ASOS?

-Every seller is assigned their own, personal boutique manager once you’re approved to sell on ASOS.
+Every seller is assigned their boutique manager once you’re approved to sell on ASOS.

-If you encounter any issues or have any queries while using ASOS Marketplace, you can reach out to them by contacting your personal fashion boutique manager, filing out the digital contact form, or by sending an email to [email protected].
+Suppose you encounter any issues or have any queries while using ASOS Marketplace.
+In that case, you can reach out to them by contacting your fashion boutique manager, filling out the digital contact form, or by sending an email to [email protected].

-If you have been thinking about opening up a fashion boutique but can’t find any platform to begin with, then selling on ASOS can be a great choice.
+If you have been thinking about opening up a fashion boutique but can’t find any platform, then selling on ASOS can be a great choice.

-To sell on the ASOS marketplace is amazing as it already has a wide, young audience.
-This narrows down your audience in one place and doesn’t make you lost in between the masses which can happen on the marketplaces like eBay and Amazon, for example.
+To sell on the ASOS marketplace is fantastic as it already has a broad, young audience.
+This narrows down your audience in one place and doesn’t make you lost in between the masses, which can happen on the marketplaces like eBay and Amazon.

 If you wish to learn more about eCommerce, product photography, product photo retouching, and how to grow online, subscribe to the PixelPhant email newsletter below.